Hill City, SD Demographics

 A map of Hill City's Population by Race

-Of the 486 places in South Dakota, Hill City is the 85th most populous.
+Hill City is ranked the 98th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Hill City was ranked the 85th most populous place in the 2020 Census.

 Hill City's White Population